Pennsylvania District Attorney’s Association releases ‘Best Practices on Body-Worn Cameras’

 While more departments are working to get the technology, it is a process.
 With these guidelines being released, Chardo hopes they make the transition to using body cameras easier for police departments.

-“This is an expensive proposition, so a lot of them don’t have the equipment yet cause they’e got to go through their process,’ said Chardo.
-“But once they do have it they should have procedures in place and this is the suggested procedure that we’ve come up with.”
+"This is an expensive proposition, so a lot of them don't have the equipment yet because they've got to go through their process,' said Chardo.
+"But once they do have it they should have procedures in place and this is the suggested procedure that we've come up with."

 For more information on the best practices on body-worn cameras click here.